joaopedrolourencoaffonso/python_smallstep/7-version/README.md

 ```
 This version provides more security, however, it requires a greater workload on the part of the application, in addition to making it more difficult to test the signing process.
 So **for the moment** I will use the first solution, having made the necessary changes to registration.py, but in January I will adapt the application to use this second solution.

-# Root Certificate
-It ocurred to me that there are ways of accessing the CA from other machines using the fingerprint of root_ca.crt.
-As result, any application based on the step-ca should use **only** the intermediate_ca.crt, never the allowing the root_ca.crt public available, as doing so, would allow anyone with the fingerprint to configure the [step-cli](https://smallstep.com/docs/step-cli/reference/ca/bootstrap) to access your CA.

-This was a **very** stupid error that I commited and I am going to fix it in my app, however, it should not interfere with registration.py, nor any other script I post here.

 ## Sources
 For better understanding the concepts above, you can go to:
 - https://smallstep.com/docs/step-ca/certificate-authority-core-concepts